wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/what-platforms-support-attendees.md

 ### Mobile devices

-Microsoft Teams is available on these mobile platforms:
+Teams is available on these mobile platforms:

 - **Android**: Compatible with Android phones and tablets.